cfpb/hmda-platform/README.md

 This will bring up all the HMDA Platform services.
 The first run may take several minutes.

-To build the front-end and allow "watching" for changes.
 For convenience when doing development on the UI, the `docker-compose` file uses a `volumes` which mount the local directory into the `hmda-platform-ui` container.
 This means you can make UI changes and refresh the browser to view them.

+To build the front-end and allow "watching" for changes you can run:

 ``` shell
 # while still in the hmda-platform directory